webtorrent/webtorrent/docs/api.md

   path: String,              // Folder to download files to (default=`/tmp/webtorrent/`)
   private: Boolean,          // If true, client will not share the hash with the DHT nor with PEX (default is the privacy of the parsed torrent)
   store: Function,           // Custom chunk store (must follow [abstract-chunk-store](https://www.npmjs.com/package/abstract-chunk-store) API)
-  destroyStoreOnDestroy: Boolean // If truthy, client will delete the torrent's chunk store (e.g. files on disk) when the torrent is destroyed
+  destroyStoreOnDestroy: Boolean, // If truthy, client will delete the torrent's chunk store (e.g. files on disk) when the torrent is destroyed
   storeCacheSlots: Number,   // Number of chunk store entries (torrent pieces) to cache in memory [default=20]; 0 to disable caching
   storeOpts: Object,         // Custom options passed to the store
   addUID: Boolean,           // (Node.js only) If true, the torrent will be stored in it's infoHash folder to prevent file name collisions (default=false)